ilscipio/scipio-erp/applications/solr/README.txt

 prompt as the Solr basic HTTP authentication but using the UserLogin entity and providing support for external login keys (auto login from /admin).

-It allows only login to users having OFBTOOLS_* and SOLRADM_* permissions (as defined in ofbiz-component.xml).
+It allows only login to users having and SOLRADM_* permissions (as defined in ofbiz-component.xml).

+NOTE: The example below requires the permission/security Solr Demo data files under data/*.xml to be seeded.
+If you are on a production system with ext data only, you may need to copy over these accounts to your seed files.
+You should also change the stock passwords.

+security.json "authentication" block definitions:
-In security.json, the "cacheLogins" should be specified and is meant mainly for the one or two query/update accounts specified in solrconfig.properties below.
+* cacheLogins: Should be specified for and is meant mainly for the one or two query/update accounts specified in solrconfig.properties.
   It provides an additional cache to session management, and it becomes needed if the Solr HTTP client (Apache HttpClient) has cookies/sessions disabled or is configured with reuseClient=false.
+* cachedLoginExpiry: Max time for cacheLogins to remain cached globally

+security.json "authorization" block definitions:
+* scipioPermSolrRoles: This is an INITIALIZATION-TIME-ONLY mapping of Scipio SecurityPermission permissionIds to Solr roles.
+In other words, at load time, it will find all users having the specified permissions and create "user-role" entries for them.
+It only supports the default delegator.
+  NOTE: If you create new Solr permissions in Scipio, you must restart the server for them to take effect!
+This is a limitation that may be addressed in the future.
+  NOTE: You can use both scipioPermSolrRoles and "user-role" entries at the same time; the resulting lists of roles for each username are merged together.

 security.json (from security_scipiouserlogin_disabled.json):